Correction: Shooting-Synagogue-Victims story

 "He and I used to, at the end of services, try to tell a joke or two to each other.
 Most of the time they were clean jokes.
 Most of the time.
 I won't say all the time.
 But most of the time."

 New Light moved to the Tree of Life building about a year ago, when the congregation of about 100 mostly older members could no longer afford its own space, said administrative assistant Marilyn Honigsberg.
-She said Wax, who lost his wife Sandra in 2016, was always there when services began at 9:45 a.m.
+She said Wax, who lost his wife, Sandra, in 2016, was always there when services began at 9:45 a.m.

-"I know a few of the people who are always there that early, and he is one of them," she said.

 Snider had just been released from a six-week hospital stay for pneumonia and was not at Saturday's services.